 We contribute to the literature in at least four ways.
 First, we study an integrated model of delivering ECD interventions at scale without providing any extra financial incentives for the incumbent workers.
-This is a key policy consideration for resource-constrained governments in developing countries.
+This is a key policy consideration for resource-constrained governments and one of the early at-scale rigorous studies in the context of LMICs and the first in South Asia.
 Attanasio et al. (2022) and Sylvia et al. (2020), to our knowledge, are the only other studies that consider a similar intervention design.
 Attanasio et al. (2022) study a structured early stimulation curriculum introduced to the Family, Women, and Childhood program (FAMI), an existing government program in Colombia.
 Sylvia et al. (2020) study an ECD program in rural China delivered by the Family Planning Commission cadres.
 Both studies note significant improvements in child's cognitive skills.
 Our paper contributes to these findings by investigating a lighter-touch intervention with laxer enforcement protocols that could be easier to replicate in other settings.3